brickfrog/ametrine/src/content/Ametrine/Documentation/quick-start.md

 ```

 > [!note] Content Organization
-> You can create subfolders in `src/content/vault/` to organize your content.
+> You can create subfolders in your vault directory (`src/content/<vaultName>/`) to organize your content.
 Ametrine will automatically discover all markdown files.

 ## Key Concepts